 Chile—CIEE offers a semester or full-year program in Valparaiso/Vina del Mar, where students take classes with other international students at the Pontificia Universidad Católica and are encouraged to enroll in regular university courses.
 Offerings include Spanish and Chilean culture, plus a wide variety of courses in disciplines such as business administration, environmental sciences, fine arts, journalism, music, physics and psychology.
 Students live with host families and have opportunities for volunteering and service.
 A summer study option is available through ISA—students can engage in Spanish language and Latin American Studies for one to two months.

-Costa Rica—The Associated Colleges of the Midwest (ACM) sponsors a Latin American Culture and Society program in San José in the fall and a Tropical Field Research program in the spring.
+Costa Rica—The Associated Colleges of the Midwest (ACM) sponsors programs in Community Engagement in Public Health, Education, and the Environment in San José in the fall and Field Research in the Environment, Social Sciences, and Humanities in the spring.
 The fall semester has three major components: Spanish language study, introduction to Costa Rica, and a core course taught by a local expert.
 Students live with families and complete an independent study project.
 The spring semester is a program for advanced independent work in the natural and social sciences and the humanities.
 It includes language study (including a homestay), field research, a research seminar and paper.

 The School for Field Studies Center for Sustainable Development Studies, located at Atenas, works on sustainable development opportunities for Costa Rica.
 In this semester-long program, students study the seven Protected Areas and then apply that knowledge to the local canton of Atenas.
 They also are involved in the local community.
 Housing is provided in the Center.
 A summer option is available.